The Wonderwall: Minnesota United has steep backing behind it

 "The attitude and enthusiasm and involvement with the game that the supporters traditionally play now exists throughout the stadium," McGuire said.
 "Everybody is engaged.
 It is not just a group of the super fans sitting down at one end, conducting their own business."

-Many of the fans that fill the Wonderwall have backed the team since it played for much smaller crowds in Blaine, a suburb about 20 miles north of the current stadium where the Loons continue to keep a practice facility.
+Many of the fans that fill the Wonderwall have backed the team since it played for much smaller crowds in Blaine, a suburb about 20 miles north of the current stadium where the Loons still maintain a practice facility.

 "I think it helps that we've come from a lower division together," said Sam Solberg, the president of the Dark Clouds, one of the two major fan groups along with True North Elite.
 "There are a lot of established relationships there, which is huge in our ability to support the stadium and support the team and in the team's ability to form a strong fan base.
 I think the supporters' group can be the heart and soul of a stadium, and I think this year has demonstrated that."

 Safe standing areas like the Wonderwall are becoming a popular fixture of MLS venues, with Los Angeles FC, Orlando and San Jose also among them.
-The 1989 disaster at Hillsborough Stadium in England, when a crush of fans entering a stadium trampled 96 people to death and injured more than 700 others, prompted a ban on standing at soccer games for the top two tiers in England.
+The 1989 Hillsborough disaster in England, when a crush of fans entering a stadium trampled 96 people to death and injured more than 700 others, prompted a ban on standing at soccer games for the top two tiers in England.

 There has been a recent push for some English teams to restore standing, and Tottenham's new stadium has rails just in case it's allowed again.
-Because of the ban in England, clubs in Germany have to replace standing areas with fixed seats for Champions League and Europa League matches.
+Because of a ban by the Union of European Football Associations, clubs in Germany have to replace standing areas with fixed seats for Champions League and Europa League matches.
 For instance, Borussia Dortmund's capacity drops from 81,365 to 65,829 when its famous yellow wall is eliminated.

-In this crowded Twin Cities market for sporting events, moving up to MLS required for the league, the team and the city some faith that Minnesota United's small-but-loyal fan base would reproduce with greater exposure.
+In this crowded Twin Cities sports market, moving up to MLS required for the league, the team and the city some faith that Minnesota United's small-but-loyal fan base would reproduce with greater exposure.

 "The whole place is loud and involved, and everybody stays to the end," McGuire said.
 "It's an extraordinary experience, and I think a lot of that is the spillover from this great supporters' group."